Biography

 Brooks Harris Stevens is an artist and Professor living in the foothills of the Blue Ridge Mountains.
 She received her BFA in Fibers from Savannah College of Art and Design and an MFA in Textiles/Fibers from East Carolina University, School of Art and Design.

-Harris Stevens maintains a dedicated artistic career working to expand her studio practice and approaches to making while reflecting on the changes and many challenges we face in the United States.
+Harris Stevens maintains a dedicated artistic career working to expand her studio practice as she approaches making work that intertwines her personal history and challenges we face in the United States.